johnabernau/social-construction-review/README.md

 ## Study 1
 Raw data for each journal (ASR, AJS, SF) were collected via Constellate, which exports extremely large csv files for metadata, unigrams, bigrams, and trigrams.
 The first three cleaning scripts cleaned and saved these as RData files.
 Subsequent analysis conducted in the attached scripts:
 - 20250304 start = cleaning and summary statistics of metadata
-- 20250515 start2 = filtering textdata based on clean metadata
+- 20250515 start2 = filtering text data based on clean metadata
 - 20250516 analysis = searching for "social* construct" and graphing
 - 20250520 analysis = extra analyses, not reported in manuscript